adoliver/notes/AndroidNotes.md

 If this fails to solve the issue *fix your app!*

+### Images

+#### Helpful Attributes
+* adjustViewBounds
+	* Set this to true if you want the ImageView to adjust its bounds to preserve the aspect ratio of its drawable.
+[Ref](https://developer.android.com/reference/android/widget/ImageView#attr_android:adjustViewBounds)

 ## Learning

 * ViewModel
-** Helps aintain large datasets during UI restores and signalling between different Fragments.
+	* Helps aintain large datasets during UI restores and signalling between different Fragments.
 * Using Uri for listener parameters on Fragments
-** What is the benefit?
+	* What is the benefit?
-** What is the typical practice?
+	* What is the typical practice?